wherobots/wherobots-python-dbapi/README.md

     convenient for human inspection while still being usable by libraries like Shapely.
-* `session_type`: `"single"` or `"multi"`; if set to `"single"`, then each call to `Connection.connect()` establishes an exclusive connection to a Wherobots runtime; if set to "multi", then multiple `Connection.connect()` calls with the same arguments and credentials will connect to the same shared Wherobots runtime; `"single"` is the default.
+* `session_type`: `"single"` or `"multi"`; if set to `"single"`, then each call to `connect()` establishes an exclusive connection to a Wherobots runtime;
+    if set to "multi", then multiple `connect()` calls with the same arguments and credentials will connect to the sameshared Wherobots runtime;
+    `"single"` is the default.

     Consider multi-session for potential cost savings, but be mindful of performance impacts from shared resources.
 You might need to adjust